joaomdsg/thag-stack-web-app-template/README.md

 To install it do the following:

-1. Create a directory named `tailwindcss` that should be inside another directory named `dev`:
+1. Create a directory named `tailwindcss` within the `dev` directory:
     ```
     mkdir -p ./dev/tailwindcss
     ```